VahidN/EFCoreSecondLevelCacheInterceptor/README.md

         {
             services.AddEFSecondLevelCache(options =>
                 options.UseMemoryCacheProvider().DisableLogging(true).UseCacheKeyPrefix("EF_")
-                       // Fallback on db if the caching provider (redis) is down.
+                       // Fallback on db if the caching provider fails.
                        .UseDbCallsIfCachingProviderIsDown(TimeSpan.FromMinutes(1))

             // Please use the `CacheManager.Core` or `EasyCaching.Redis` for the Redis cache provider.